 ColorAway is a tool that helps solo travelers practice mindfulness through interaction with modified photos.
 It is part of a larger study on solo traveler’s technology use.
 The process and findings of this project have put into a research paper.
 It has accepted into 2018 CHI Conference Proceedings and the 2018 Convey UX.
 (Edited April 2018).

-In this project, I produced prototypes and gave research insights from literature review, interview coding, and affinity analysis.
+In this project, I produced prototypes and gave research insights from a literature review, interview coding, and affinity analysis.
 Later, I also worked on the visuals and art direction for the presentation given at the conferences.

 Mindfulness != Meditation